-Hillingdon SCITT Training Courses
+Hillingdon SCITT's Training Courses

 Hillingdon SCITT provides Initial Teacher Training in both Primary and Secondary phases.

-During the initial teacher training year Hillingdon SCITT trainees will not only learn about pedagogy in general but they will also learn about subject specific pedagogy.
-Hillingdon SCITT trainees will be trained to teach 2 consecutive Key Stages (for Primary this will be EYFS and KS1 or KS1 and KS2 and for Secondary this will be KS3 and KS4 or KS4 and KS5 in some subjects).
+During the initial teacher training year Hillingdon SCITT trainees will not only learn about pedagogy in general but they will also learn about subject and phase specific pedagogy.
+Hillingdon SCITT trainees will be trained to teach 2 consecutive Key Stages (for Primary this will be either EYFS and KS1 or KS1 and KS2 and for Secondary this will be KS3 and KS4 or KS4 and KS5 in some subjects).
 Simultaneously trainees will also be given the opportunity to improve and expand their subject knowledge.
 If you are training in the Secondary phase, trainees will also have the opportunity to teach a 2nd subject of their choice.

 All trainees will spend 4 days a week in school.
 This will comprise of teaching, being observed and receiving feedback, observing and learning from experienced colleagues as well as professional development.
 The 5th day will be a Professional Learning day with Hillingdon SCITT, which will be held at Bishop Ramsey School (which is where Hillingdon SCITT is based) and will be delivered by highly experienced and skilled practitioners.
-As part of their Professional Learning, all trainees will undertake an Enquiry Based Research Project of their choice.
+As part of their Professional Learning, trainees will undertake an Enquiry Based Research Project of their choice.

 Trainees who meet requirements of the PGCert for Brunel University will have the opportunity to take this alongside the QTS (QTS is accredited by Hillingdon SCITT).
-There will be 3 assignments for the PGCE during the training year.
+There will be 3 assignments for the PGCert during the training year.

-Our training courses for 2020-21 can be seen below.
+Our training courses for 2022-23 can be seen below.

 Successful completion of the course and exceeding the minimum level of practice expected of teachers as defined in the Teachers' Standards by the end of the training year will lead to QTS.

-Scholarship and Bursary Information for 2020-21
+Scholarship and Bursary Information for 2022-23